50 Incredible Things To Do in Argentina

 33. Take a road trip through the north of the country

-One of my absolute, all time favourite things to do in Argentina is to take a road trip through the north of the country
+A winding dirt road cutting through a rugged valley surrounded by steep, colourful cliffs in a remote area.
+The arid landscape features sparse vegetation under a blue sky.
+One of my absolute, all time favourite things to do in Argentina is to take a road trip through the north of the country.

 One of my absolute favourite places to visit in Argentina is the north of the country.
 It’s the perfect area for a road trip.